vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [WHO world health director says vaccines should not be used to *kill children*](https://twitter.com/poore56/status/1473426380670980097)
 " **It is wrong to use these vaccines to kill children** "\
-*COMMENT*:  "If it is wrong to kill children with the vaccine, is it okay to kill adults with the vaccine?"
+*comment*:  "If it is wrong to kill children with the vaccine, is it okay to kill adults with the vaccine?"

 [Senior USA senator says " *millions have died from this vaccine* ](https://www.mediaite.com/tv/dick-durbin-torches-anti-vaxx-quacks-tucker-carlson-and-laura-ingraham-in-senate-floor-speech-i-hope-fox-will-come-to-its-senses/)
-*COMMENT*:  "start at time 1:20 in video"
+*comment*:  "start at time 1:20 in video"

 ## The Plan
 [World Depopulation ]( https://thinkaboutit.news/georgia-guidestones-commissioned-by-mystery-man/ )Leaders in almost every country are responding to a World wide plan.